AgencyFit Readiness Assessment™

 Whether environment, dependencies, interoperability, and technical constraints are visible.

-Major systems, dependencies, and integration points are already known.
+Major systems, dependencies, and integration points are known.

 The current environment has been reviewed for constraints that could affect deployment or performance.